 Belmont Park is billed as San Diego’s beachfront amusement park.
 We kept seeing this amusement park on our drives up the coast to various other things, and from a distance thought it looked like lots of fun.
 Even though we didn’t have time to visit on this trip, Belmont Park will definitely be on our radar for next time.
 They have some great rides, and an arcade, plus shopping, dining, and beach activities.
 Check out their website for details on ride tickets, beach rentals, and other amenities.

-Coronado is a fun little side trip from downtown, and we went to just explore and drive across the amazing bridge that takes you there.
-But, there is plenty to do besides checking out the beaches to keep families busy there for a day or two.
-You’ll find lots of history, art, and culture on this “island,” such as the incredible Hotel Del Coronado, and the Cabrillo National Monument.
-This monument celebrates Juan Rodriguez Cabrillo, the first European to set foot on what is now the West Coast of the United States in 1542.
+Coronado is a fun little side trip from downtown, and we went just explore and drive across the amazing bridge that takes you there.
+There is plenty to do like lots of history, art, and culture along with boutique shopping, candy shops, and the incredible Hotel Del Coronado.

 One of the first things we did upon landing in San Diego and renting our car was to take a drive north of town to the city of La Jolla.
 This gorgeous city on the coast is home to a colony of sea lions that can be seen (and heard!) from various viewpoints at La Jolla Cove.